axfreeman/capitalism-9.0/readme.md

 ## legal and license stuff

 The app, documentation, and code (in other words, everything on this site) is copyright.
-It is free for you to use and distribute but you must acknowledge it, and you can't make money from it.
+It is free for you to use and distribute but you must acknowledge it.

-(well, you can, but I will probably sue you)

 Here's the formal statement: